dzenanr/model_concepts/README.txt

 by Dzenan Ridjanovic
 2011-12-09 -- 2012-04-05

-Learning Dart in Spirals by Developing Magic Boxes
+Learning Dart in Spirals by Developing Magic Boxes.
+The last spiral is a graphical model designer.

 Blog:
 http://dzenanr.github.com/